 Aged Care Worker Job Description

-Aged Care is one of the fastest growing careers in Australia.
-The government estimates that there will be more than 50,000 job vacancies in the five year period until November 2018!
+Aged Care is one of the fastest-growing careers in Australia, as the ageing population of the nation is ever-growing.
+The government estimates that there will be more than 276,100 aged care workers by 2025!

 Aged care workers have a variety of responsibilities depending on where they are employed.
-Carers can work in a care service facility, a community centre or even in their client’s own home.
-Some tasks are unique to a specific workplace, but there are also a lot of common duties.
+Carers can work in an aged care facility, a community centre or even in their client’s own home.

 So what exactly do aged care workers do?

 Roles and Duties of Support Workers